sofiadipace/sofiadipace/README.md

 - 👋 Hi, I’m Sofia, I am italian, been living in Germany for over 6 years
 - 👀 I’m interested in natural languages, NLP and Deep Learning
-- 🌱 I’m currently learning Arabic, Python and Java Script
+- 🌱 I’m currently learning Arabic, Python and Java (and Type) Script

 <!---
 sofiadipace/sofiadipace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.